| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 slavery, not only had they been deprived of their freedom, they had been

-deprived of opportunity of directing their own lives.
+deprived of the opportunity of directing

-So perhaps there were some, who opted
+So perhaps there were some who opted

 for returning to their former masters, not now as slaves, but as servants,